ARTERIOSCLEROSIS AND ATHEROSCLEROSIS

 Stress depletes zinc and other nutrients, and increases the body’s need for nutrients.

-Correction can take a few months to a few years, depending upon how longstanding and how severe the problem is.
+Correction requires at least a few months and up to several years, depending upon how longstanding and how severe the problem is.
 However, with patience and persistence, the arteries can be rejuvenated.

 OTHER ARTICLES ABOUT CARDIOVASCULAR CONDITIONS

-There are numerous articles about cardiovascular health conditions on this website.
-They are available by clicking here.
+There are several other articles about cardiovascular health on this website.
+To view them, click here.